 Research is increasingly showing that people with depression are also at greater risk of physical health complications.

-For example, according to one study that used data from over 3 million people, those with depression have a 72% higher risk of heart disease than those without depression.
-They were also more likely to die at a younger age.
+For example, according to one study that used data from over 3 million people, those with depression have a

 The best way to deal with nighttime depression is to seek treatment for the depression itself.